 Sure, it has a new file system underneath, and it will eventually include support for virtual reality experiences.
-But in terms of obvious visual changes for the average consumers to get excited about, there weren't many announced by Apple at WWDC 2017 in June.
-That said, the public beta has been out all summer, and we've been combing through it, trying to discover several new tweaks.
+But in terms of obvious visual changes for users to get excited about, there weren't many - there are a bunch of new features though, and we've listed some of the best below.

 Photos: Side bar

 While the Photos app originated as a tool you could use to manage your photo library and sync pictures across devices via the cloud, it's now a powerful editing software.
 There's a persistent sidebar that shows your library, Memories, Live Photos, and albums.
 You can also view photos based on type - whether that be burst shots, panoramas, etc.